ckulasekaran/P81.62.16-KN-Website/src/post/the-kulasekaran-flying-v-kn-001-electric-guitar.md

 There was no grand workshop for this creation, just a nomadic collection of tools, holiday rentals across New England, and the occasional curious glance from neighbors.
 And yet, somehow, the KN-001 found its way to the stage.

 That night, I did the decent thing and gave Bach a proper rock education.
 Full distortion, Eddie Van Halen flair, and enough fret tapping to make the old master spin in his powdered wig.
-Then, just to be sure no one had recovered, I launched into Schenker’s Coast to Coast, with the formidable teaching artists of the Boston Music Project holding the line.
+Then, just to be sure no one had recovered, I launched into Schenker’s Coast to Coast, with the formidable teaching artists of the [Boston Music Project][1] holding the line.

 ![Cel Kulasekaran and the KN-001 Flying-V](/assets/images/flying-v/cel-kulasekaran-boston-music-project.png)